 Any other information as may be deemed necessary by the Superintendent to evaluate the stormwater discharge permit application; and

 A signature of an authorized representative of the user certifying the accuracy.

-Incomplete or inaccurate applications will not be processed and will be returned to the user for revision, The Superintendent will evaluate the data furnished by the use and may require additional information.
-The Superintendent may deny any application for a stormwater discharge permit as necessary to carry out the purposes of this code.
+Incomplete or inaccurate applications will not be processed and will be returned to the user for revision.
+The Superintendent will evaluate the data furnished by the user and may require additional information.
+The Superintendent may deny any application for a stormwater discharge permit as necessary to carry out the purposes of this chapter.

 A specific date upon which the permit will expire, not to exceed five years from its effective date.
 At the discretion of the Superintendent, a permit may be issued for less than five years;

 A statement that the stormwater discharge permit is nontransferable without prior notification to the Superintendent in accordance with § 231-9D of this chapter, and provisions for furnishing the new owner or operator with a copy of the existing stormwater discharge permit;

 Applicable standards, including prohibited discharge standards, and local limits;